rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 **Debug: show depth and edges** - Shows depth buffer and highlights edges - it helps you check if depth buffer is correctly aligned with the image.
 Some games (e.g. Journey) do weird things that mean it's offset and tweaking ReShade's depth buffer settings might be required.
 It's as if you can see the Matrix.

+The rest of the debug options only apply if Fake Global Illumination is enabled (_with Fake GI_ version of Glamayre).

-**Debug: show GI area colour** - Global Illumination: Shows the colour of the light from the area affecting to each pixel.
+**Debug: show GI area colour** - Shows the colour of the light from the wider area affecting to each pixel.

-**Debug: show GI ambient light** Global Illumination: Shows the brightness of the bigger each area - ratio between this and color helps decide overall brightness.
+**Debug: show GI bounce colour** - Shows the colour of local (short range) bounced light effect.

+**Debug: show GI contrast background colour** - A blurred version of the image.
+Adaptive contrast enhancement works by increasing the difference of each pixel from the same point in this blurred image.

+**show GI contrast diff** - Shows the difference how much Adaptive contrast is lightening or darkening each pixel, relative to grey.

+**Debug: show GI big AO** - Shows the large scale ambient occlusion effect alone on a grey background.

-**Debug: show bounce light** - Shows what the bounce lightling effect is adding and where.
+**Debug: show GI area depth** - Shows the blurred depth buffer which is used to calculate big AO

+**Debug: Splitscreen OFF/ON** - Shows original image unprocessed on left half of screen, and after Glamayre effect on the right.

 Advanced Tuning and Configuration
 ------------------------